JamieBort/Learning-Directory/Meta/readme/project_readme_templates/README.md

 ## Purpose

-To house template readme files for use in my repos and (maybe) my github profile readme.
+To house template readme files for use in my project repos and my github profile readme.

 ## Directories and Files